kodans/MyApps/README.md

  Design decisions: Folder structue (Core and Infrastrucre and can be extended) created for seprate models(entities),services,exceptions and interfaces used in the applicaitons to make the soltion structure simply well-factored.
 Interfaces are used in appropriate places to swap the implementation logic whenever needed.(E.g: in unit testing).
 Nature of this structure is to support modularity and encapsulation.

  ## PayslipGenerator.Tests (xunit test project)

-       xunit test project created test TaxCreation and EmployeeCreation services mainly.possible of extending by adding more unit tests when application grows.
+ xunit test project created test TaxCreation and EmployeeCreation services mainly.possibility of extending by adding more unit tests when application logic grows.